1855387/lab7_starter/README.md

 ## Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.

 1. Meta description could be added
-2. <html> element does not have a [lang] attribute, so we could add that.
+2. html element does not have a [lang] attribute, so we could add that.
-3. Does not have a <meta name="viewport"> tag with width or initial-scale.
-According to the snapshot report, <meta name="viewport"> not only optimizes your app for mobile screen sizes, but also prevents a 300 millisecond delay to user input, so that should be added to circumvent these issues and improve the application.
+3. Does not have a "<meta name="viewport">" tag with width or initial-scale.
+According to the snapshot report, "<meta name="viewport">" not only optimizes your app for mobile screen sizes, but also prevents a 300 millisecond delay to user input, so that should be added to circumvent these issues and improve the application.